“No Ray, it was you.”

 Think of that scene and the opening gambit that ran through the plot… let’s make an analogy of it.
 Here’s the premise:

-Ray is angry at not being invited to join the team of old dead guys but Shoeless Joe rebukes him, glancing towards the catcher at home plate saying, "If you build it, he will come."
+Ray is angry at not being invited to join the team of old dead guys, but Shoeless Joe rebukes him, glancing towards the catcher at home plate and saying, "If you build it, he will come."
 When the catcher removes his mask, Ray recognizes him: his father, John, as a young man.
-Ray realizes "ease his pain" referred to his own regrets...
-Ray, calling out his ‘Dad” asks if he wants to have a catch.
+Ray realizes that "ease his pain" refers to his own regrets...
+Ray, calling out his ‘Dad,” asks if he wants to have a catch.
 John gladly accepts as hundreds of cars are seen approaching the field, fulfilling the prophecy that people will come to watch baseball.”

 Wikipedia

 Ray is us.
 The cornfield is our country.
-The “Rays” understand the voice to be saying ‘tear down the status quo for something that will better serve your family and country.’
-The “Rays,” get into it, throwing their resources behind the concept, and begins laying the groundwork.
-“If you build it, he will come.” is the provocative idea more and better things will arrive, better than the corn field, the ‘system’ currently sustaining us.
+The “Rays” understand the voice to be saying, ‘Tear down the status quo for something that will better serve your family and country.’
+The “Rays” get into it, throw their resources behind the concept, and begin laying the groundwork.
+“If you build it, he will come.” is the provocative idea that more and better things will arrive, better than the cornfield, the ‘system’ currently sustaining us.

-The neighbors and townsfolk seethe “Ray’s” efforts as objects of ridicule, deriding the notions of freedom, liberty, and fiscally responsible, Constitutional government.
-They are the statists, psychos, narcissists, grifters and other bad actors supporting the status quo of corrupted government.
-Breaking with “normal” – like Ray’s baseball field or freedom-loving “Rays” who still make up majority of American citizens - these 'weirdos' are to be excoriated, publicly shamed, foreclosed on their livelihood, families disabused of their beliefs in freedom over force, liberty over coercion.
+The neighbors and townsfolk seet\ “Ray’s” efforts as objects of ridicule, deriding the notions of freedom, liberty, and fiscally responsible, Constitutional government.
+They are the statists, psychos, narcissists, grifters, and other bad actors supporting the status quo of a corrupted government.
+Breaking with “normal” – like Ray’s baseball field or freedom-loving “Rays” who still make up the majority of American citizens - these 'weirdos' are to be excoriated, publicly shamed, foreclosed on their livelihood, families disabused of their beliefs in freedom over force, liberty over coercion.

 Today’s “Rays” feed off the legends of past political heroes – Washington, Jefferson, Adams, Reagan, Trump – even Ron Paul - who fought great battles that brought them to this time in the America they've come to love.
 Learning about their accomplishments against all odds, leaving guiding lights of word and deed to sustain a new nation going forward, building that shining city on the hill, that great American Experiment in Self-Governance.